Powered by .id (informed decisions) for Golden Plains Shire

 The variety of role and function of the small areas in Golden Plains Shire means that population outcomes differ across the Shire.
 The Bannockburn area will continue to increase in population and primary supply of new dwellings thanks to several greenfield growth areas which will provide new housing stock for young couples and young families as well as older adults, empty nesters and those people seeking a rural lifestyle.
 The Central East and North West small areas will experience a gain in mature adults and early retirees while losing young adults.
 Similar migration patterns and housing roles/function trends can be seen in the Central West and South East areas as well, with the Central West area gaining some mature families, older adults and empty nesters, while losing young adults and retirees.
 Meanwhile the South East small area, closer to Bannockburn and the eastern boundary closest to Geelong, will experience a gain of young and established families with a relatively stable migration balance of older adults, empty nesters and retirees throughout the forecast period.

 There are also significant differences in the supply of future residential land within the Shire which will also have a major influence in structuring different population and household futures over the next five to ten years.
-Significant new development opportunities have been identified in Bannockburn with the Somerset Estate, Willowbrae Estate, Debonair Retreat and some other smaller greenfield estates leading the way.
-Inverleigh and Smythesdale (in the Central East and North West small areas, respectively), are other hubs with relatively evident greenfield opportunities in the future, though to a lesser extent than Bannockburn.
+Significant new development opportunities have been identified in Bannockburn with the Somerset Estate, Willowbrae Estate, Debonair Retreat and the future growth area in Bannockburn South leading the way.
 The more rural areas of the Shire have relatively low amounts of new dwellings expected over the forecast period.